 To learn more, see Launch an instance with an IAM role.

-For AWS EKS, you must assign the IAM role to the pod to set up the following environment variables and assume the role manually:
+For AWS EKS, you must first assign the IAM role to your pod to set up the following environment variables in that pod:

-AWS_WEB_IDENTITY_TOKEN_FILE- contains the path to the web identity tokem file.
+AWS_WEB_IDENTITY_TOKEN_FILE- contains the path to the web identity token file.

 To assume the role manually: